folio-org/mod-reservoir/README.md

   -jar server/target/mod-reservoir-server-fat.jar
 ```

+Note: Prometheus metrics are reported on port `8082` and path `/metrics` by default.
+The port can be change by passing the `-Dprometheus.port=` option.

 ## Running with Docker

 If you feel adventurous and want to run Reservoir in a docker container, build the container first: